Resolving Verlinde's formula of logarithmic CFT: History of Verlinde's formula for VOAs

 With these observations there was now the task to develop a sensible theory of representations for VOAs that are associated to logarithmic CFT with the proof of the logarithmic Verlinde's formula as an ultimate goal.
 Understanding the representation theory of a given category $\cC$ of modules of a VOA $V$ amounts to firstly classifying its simple, injective and projective objects, then to establish existence of vertex tensor category structure and finally study this structure, e.g. establish its rigidity, compute fusion rules and maybe more.
 All of these tasks are quite involved and they only have been completely achieved in the examples of the triplet VOAs \cite{AdaTri08, TW}, the singlet VOAs \cite{Ad-singlet, CMY4, CMY6}, the $\beta\gamma$-ghosts \cite{Allen:2020kkt}, the $\cB_p$-algebras \cite{CreCos13,CMY3}, the affine VOA of $\mathfrak{gl}_{1|1}$ \cite{CreRel11, CMY1} and the category of weight modules of affine $\sltwo$ at admissible levels \cite{ACK23, C23, CMY24, Flor24}.

 In all the studies of non semi-simple categories of VOA modules the existence of a good realization of the VOA $V$ had always been a great aid.
 This means that $V$ embeds conformally into another VOA $A$, whose representation category is completely known.
 For example the triplet VOAs embed into lattice VOAs.
-This means in particular that every $A$-module is a $V$-module, but much more structure can usually be inferred from this.
+In particular every $A$-module is a $V$-module, but much more structure can usually be inferred from this.
 It had been instrumental for proving Kazhdan-Lusztig correspondences, e.g. between the representation categories of the singlet VOAs and unrolled small quantum groups of $\sltwo$ \cite{CLR}, and it allows, under certain conditions, to infer rigidity of $V$-modules from rigidity of $A$-modules \cite{CMSY24}.
 This work adds a logarithmic Verlinde formula to this list of powerful implications of good realizations.
+Namely, in the next section, the main Theorem, that is Theorem \ref{thm:Ver}, will be stated and proven.
+It asserts that under certain assumptions a sensible notion of quantum dimension exists and they obey an algebra of quantum dimension in complete analogy to the rational setting \eqref{eq:verqdimrat}.
+The standard Verlinde formula is a corollary, that is Corollary \ref{cor:Ver}, it uses the quantum dimension to define a Verlinde kernel so that integrating characters against this kernel gives the Verlinde algebra of characters in analogy to \eqref{eq:verchrat} with the crucial difference that the sum is replaced by an integral.

-In the next section, the main Theorem, that is Theorem \ref{thm:Ver}, will be stated and proven.
 The final section illustrates the findings in the important examples of the singlet algebras and the affine VOA $L_k(\sltwo)$ of $\sltwo$ at admissible levels $k$.
 In particular the Verlinde conjectures of \cite{CR1, CreFal13} are true.
 In the case of $L_k(\sltwo)$ at admissible level we explain how Verlinde's formula together with rigidity implies the actual fusion rules.
 We demonstrate this for simple and projective modules.

 {\bf Acknowledgements} I am very grateful to David Ridout and Antun Milas for past collaborations on this topic which formed the foundation of my understanding.
 I am equally very grateful to Shashank Kanade, Jinwei Yang and Robert McRae for all the collaborations on vertex tensor categories, which have been invaluable.
 Finally I very much appreciate the useful comments of Yi-Zhi Huang and Drazen Adamovic.